vickyhella/vickyhella.github.io/docs/docusaurus/redirection.md

 ### Redirection in Multi-Language Use Cases

-If your Docusaurus site provides more than one language, the code above will not work for the non-language.
+If your Docusaurus site provides more than one language, the code above will not work for non-default languages.

 In this way, you can add the code below instead: